hollowdll/hakjdb/README.md

 # Build binaries

 To build the binaries from source, you first need to install Go.
-Minimum version required is go1.22.
+Minimum required Go version is 1.22.

 Instructions for installing Go can be found [here](https://go.dev/doc/install).